Careers in Malaysia

 HSBC set up its first office in Malaysia in 1884 and later acquired The Mercantile Bank in 1959.
 Today we offer services including personal finance, commercial banking, investment banking and Islamic finance through a network of more than 60 branches.

 Why work for HSBC in Malaysia?

 As part of one of the world’s largest financial services organisations, we offer many ways for both experienced candidates and students and graduates to realise their ambitions.
-We have career opportunities across our organisation, in areas including retail, commercial and investment banking, capital markets, wealth management, and Islamic banking and insurance, as well as within our finance team.
+We have career opportunities across our organisation, in areas including retail, commercial and investment banking, capital markets, wealth management and Islamic banking, as well as within our finance team.

 As an employee of HSBC in Malaysia, you will have access to tailored professional development opportunities and a competitive pay and benefits package.
 We work hard to ensure that our workplace is a diverse, inclusive and meritocratic environment and have a strong commitment to sustainability.

 We support businesses to trade and grow and help people to manage their money.
 Watch this short animation to find out more about us.

 Group Chief Executive Noel Quinn says the aftermath of COVID-19 offers an opportunity to build a more resilient and just economy.

 A new digital currency for China

 Centrally issued digital currencies could make payments safer and more efficient, explains HSBC’s Paul Mackel.

 Why investment needs to carry growth